gamblevore/PicoMsg/README.md

 **`pid_t PicoStartFork (PicoComms* M, int ExecSocket=0)`**   :   This will fork your app, and then connect the two apps with PicoMsg.
 Returns the result from `fork()`.
 So -1 means an error occurred, just like it does in `fork()`.

 Passing a non-zero number to ExecSocket means that you are preparing for a call to any of the `execve()` family.
 Its kinda complex to explain, so just look at PicoTest.cpp for a good example.
-The main thing this does is let you choose a FD number, and delays reading of messages.
+The main thing this does is let you choose a FD number, and delays reading of messages until the child process calls `PicoStartFork`.

 ### Communication